NeilyWitches/RateMyProfs/README.md

 ### CRUD

-+ CREATION of profs, prof, reviews, and user accounts.
++ CREATION of profs, prof reviews, and user accounts.
 + READING of said reviews and summaries of profs.
 + UPDATING reviews depending on user credentials.
 + DELETION of the same.